czbiohub-sf/lfm-data-utilities/lfm_data_utilities/thumbnail_labelling/README.md

 ## How we correct labels with thumbnails (under the hood)

+To create thumbnails, we follow this algorithm.
+For each run to export:
+- create a new `tasks.json` file based on the creation type (i.e. we filter out YOGO predictions before we create the `tasks.json`) - this will be used as the source of truth for labels, and will give each thumbnail a unique ID (10 base-64 digits)
+- for each prediction/label, crop out the thumbnail and put it in it's predicted/labelled class.
+Assign the `task.json` as an id (e.g. 0) if exporting multiple runs at once.
+- write down that map in an `id_to_task.json` file

 When we want to re-sort our labels, we follow this algorithm:
 - iterate through `corrected_*` folders and create a map of each thumbnail to the corrected class (e.g. if `ring_2a4bee1ecf_0.png` is in `corrected_healthy`, it is actually a healthy cell, so remember that)
 - for each cell in that map of corrections, find the the cell in it's `tasks.json` file and change it's class to the correct class